2nd Annual - God at Work in San Diego: A Call to Action! - Thanks to All!

 CRU Orlando, FL: Lorrie Y

 Lorrie and her husband were serving overseas when her husband went to be with the Lord in December 2017.
 They equipped Christian professionals to be salt and light in the unique place God had placed them.
-In August 2018, Lorrie will start a one-year program at CRU headquarters in Orlando, assisting in the needs of worldwide staff and preparing for whatever God calls her to do next.
+Lorrie is now working at CRU headquarters in Orlando, assisting in the needs of worldwide staff and helping plan conferences and meetings.

 Egypt: 10th of Ramadan Church